Japanese destroyers of World War II: Chidori class

 On 12 March 1934, shortly after completion, Tomozuru (友鶴) sailed in company with her sister Chidori (千鳥) and the light cruiser Tatsuta for night torpedo training.
 The weather worsened during the exercise and it was called off at 0325; the ships returned to port.
 Tomozuru never arrived and a search was launched.
 She was spotted at 1405 that same day, capsized, but still afloat.
 Thirteen of her 113-man crew were rescued.
 She was towed to Sasebo and docked where she was rebuilt and returned to service.

-After the Tomozuru Incident, the Chidoris exchanged their 127 mm (5.0 in) Type 3 guns for hand-worked 4.7 in (120 mm) 11th Year Type M guns, landed the rear twin torpedo tube mount and the bridge structure was cut down by one level.
+After the Tomozuru incident, the Chidoris exchanged their 127mm (5.0 in) Type 3 guns for hand-worked 4.7-inch (120 mm) 11th Year Type M guns, landed the rear twin torpedo tube mount, and the bridge structure was cut down by one level.
 The bulges were removed, but displacement increased to 815 long tons (828 t) with the addition of 60–90 tonnes (59–89 long tons; 66–99 short tons) ballast.
 Their speed dropped to 28 knots (32 mph; 52 km/h) and range to 1,600 nmi (3,000 km) at 14 kn (16 mph; 26 km/h).
 Their successors, the Ōtori-class torpedo boats, were redesigned to reduce the top-heaviness that caused Tomozuru to capsize.